brenolf/bhaskara/README.md

 bhaskara('one hundred eighty-nine'); // 189
 bhaskara('forty-two million and one'); // 42000001
 bhaskara('twenty-two trillion ninety-two'); // 22000000000092
-bhaskara('a duck'); // 0, because a duck is not a number
+bhaskara('a duck'); // NaN, because a duck is not a number
 ```

 ## CLI